Written by the creator of the FXEXE: VonBeerhofen (3DZ

 directly from VBH.

-please let me know so I can add it to these specifications.
+please let me know so I can add it to these specifications to share with others.

-For the FXEXE Basic: PRO Edition Core Files
+For the latest available FXEXE Basic: PRO Edition Core Files:

 1) Start with a clean full 'install' of the official v1.0 CD (or v1.1 or 1.2) EAW game.
 See